 NOTE: Before reading this guide, make sure the wedding you are attending is a North Indian wedding.
 Even though India is one country, it is very diverse – there are 22 major languages spoken, and there are many wedding customs in India.
 They could be very different from the one I’m describing in this post.

 1. Mehendi (Ancient Body Art)

-Mehendi is an ancient body art ceremony, where the bride will be getting her hands and feet intricately tattoo-ed using temporary natural ingredients called henna.
-The design is so intricate it will take hours and two artists working simultaneously.
-While the bride is doing this, guests usually lounge around, sipping on chai or busting moves at the dance floor.
+Mehendi is an ancient body art ceremony, where the bride will be getting her hands and feet intricately tattooed using temporary natural ingredients called henna.
+The design is so intricate it will take hours and two artists to work simultaneously.
+While the bride is doing this, guests usually lounge around, sipping on chai or busting moves on the dance floor.
 You can also get your hands henna-ed, but your design will be nowhere as intricate as the bride’s, of course.

 2. Sagai (Engagement Ceremony)

-Sagai is the ring exchange ceremony, which usually takes part at night and followed by dinner.
+Sagai is the ring exchange ceremony, which usually takes part at night and is followed by dinner.
 This ceremony marks the official ‘asking’ of the bride’s hand by the groom’s family.
-Along with the ring, gifts and jewelries are also exchanged.
+Along with the ring, gifts and jewelry are also exchanged.

 3. Sangeet (Dance Party)

 Sangeet is the fun part of the ceremony.
 In an Indian wedding ceremony, guests are expected to perform a short dance routine, and this is the night when everybody gets a chance to go on stage.
 If you are attending, you better have something prepared!
 Some people would go together in a big group, some might be confident enough to dance by themselves.
 Then at the end of the night, everybody goes on the stage for a big dance party!